 Citywide Interdepartmental Anti-Harassment/Anti-Discrimination Trainings: The Compliance Division within the Office of Equity & Inclusion plans to participate in various Interdepartmental Anti-Discrimination trainings to educate community builders on the City of Gainesville's Anti-Harassment polices (EO-4 and EO-5).
-Additionally, the Compliance Division's Anti-Discrimination trainings will educate community builders on the City of Gainesville's of discrimination, as well as provide community builders with examples of discriminatory and retaliatory conduct.
+Additionally, the Compliance Division's Anti-Discrimination trainings will educate community builders on the City of Gainesville's protective classes and the various types of discrimination, as well as provide community builders with examples of discriminatory and retaliatory conduct.